epuisid/ISID-EPU/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.3.

+## Development Environment Setup
+This section lists the steps to set up your computer to update the website and test changes locally.

+1. Install [git](https://git-scm.com/downloads).
+This is a version control tool.
+It helps save your website at checkpoints you can return to later if you break something drastically.
+Look up an essentials tutorial online for git.
+It also helps push your changes to GitHub.

+2. Install [nodejs](https://nodejs.org/en).
+This allows your local system to execute javascript.
+The website is "compiled" from the forest of files you see into a handful few using a framework written in javascript, So, we need nodejs to use the framework.

+You can ascertain the download succeeded by running `node -v` and `npm -v` in the terminal.
+Both commands should return relevant version numbers.

+3. Install [angular](https://angular.dev/tools/cli/setup-local).
+This is the framework mentioned above.
+You need to run the command under the section called Install the Angular CLI.

+4. Clone this repository.
+Launch the terminal in the folder where you want to keep this codebase and run `git clone https://github.com/epuisid/ISID-EPU`.
+This will create a local copy of the code.

+5. Go into the cloned repository's folder in the terminal and run `npm i`.
+This installs the dependencies needed for the framework (angular) and the website.

 ## Development server

+This is how you test your changes locally.

 1. Open up a terminal in the folder containing this README file.
 2. Run `ng serve` or `ng s` for a dev server.